emissary-ingress/emissary/user-guide/upgrade-to-edge-stack.md

 You can now access the Edge Policy Console with the following options:
 * `edgectl login -n <namespace> <AES_host>` or
 * `https://{{AES_URL}}/edge_stack/admin`

+If you log in with the URL, it allows you to have a `Mapping` at `prefix: /` if desired.

 ## 7. What's Next?